-As of Friday, April 3, 2020, state coastal beach parking areas have temporarily closed.
+Some state coastal beach parking areas remain temporarily closed.
 State managed beaches remain open for passive recreational activities that only involve transitory movement (walking, jogging, running, etc.) and for solitary beach fishing.
 Sitting, sunbathing, and other stationary recreational activities are prohibited on state beaches.
 Additionally, athletic and recreational activities that bring participants into close, physical contact are prohibited.

 Playgrounds, Fitness Areas, and Bathroom Facilities: